dsgiitr/open-lecture-assignments-y25/Ishika/assignment_1/Shell/bandit-wargame/README.md

 bandit11@bandit:~$ cat data.txt | tr '[a-zA-Z]' '[n-za-mN-ZA-M]'
 ```

 13) I gave the temporary directory a hard to guess name by using base64 encoding.
 Then I moved into that directory and copied the data.txt file there.
-This helped in keeping the home directory clean as there was a lot of decompressing and we could experiment however we wanted.I
-I also had to rename the files everytime I wanted to decompress to fit the extension of the type of compression because the commands were not seeing them as valid files without proper extensions.
+This helped in keeping the home directory clean as there was a lot of decompressing and we could experiment here however we wanted.I also had to rename the files everytime I wanted to decompress to show the extension of the type of compression because the commands were not seeing them as valid files without proper extensions.
 ```bash
 bandit12@bandit:~$ mktemp -d "/tmp/$(echo -n 'hard_to_guess' | base64).XXXXXX"
 /tmp/aGFyZF90b19ndWVzcw==.LUb4ip